openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 Different entity declarations introduce new names in different *scopes*.
-Scope (see :ref:`Scopes`) is the region of program text where an entity is declared, and other regions it can be used in.
+Scope (see :ref:`Scopes`) is the region of program text where an entity is declared, along with other regions it can be used in.
 The following entities are always referred to by their qualified names only:

 -  Class and interface members (both static and instance ones);
 -  Entities imported via qualified import.